ZJU-SE-2021/MSaaS/README.md

 # Medical System as a Service

 > MSaaS is Laoheshan’s most technologically intelligent medical system.
+>
-It's our course project for Software Engineering, but wen definitely wants to do something interesting.
+> It's our course project for ZJU Software Engineering 2021, but we definitely want to do something interesting.

 A cross-platform medical system supporting iOS, Android, Web, and PWA.